robertmartin8/ReasonableDeviations/_posts/2022-01-24-reading-philosophy.md

 - Interesting new concepts
 - Good explanations for concepts that I was already familiar with
 - Anything that feels like a good summary of a key idea
-- Phrases I like (e.g particularly well-constructed sentences)
+- Phrases I like (e.g. particularly well-constructed sentences)
 - Things that make me laugh
 - Things I don’t understand